telemetryforge/agent/testing/bats/README.md

 In each case the intent is to make as many common tests that can be reused across all targets as possible but there are also some target-specific tests (e.g. Windows-only inputs) that can be run just on the specific targets.

 Samples have been provided to demonstrate usage.

+Tests should support parallel runs so ensure they are idempotent by cleaning up all expected resources both before and after a test.

 ## Tags